-Presently he lives and works in the Kränzlin castle near Berlin.
-In addition to his work at TimeWaver, he lectures on scientific, philosophical and medical topics worldwide.
+Today he lives and works in the Kränzlin castle near Berlin.
+In addition to his work at TimeWaver, he lectures on scientific, philosophical and psychological topics worldwide.

-In his most recent book, The Second Path – My Life in the Information Field, he presents his thoughts on the development of Information Field technology and gives insights into his vision of the future.
+In his books, The Second Path – My Life in the Information Field, he presents his thoughts on the development of Information Field technology and gives insights into his vision of the future.